-People with a dual diagnosis are simultaneously affected by a diagnosable case of substance use disorder (substance abuse\/addiction) and a diagnosable case of a separate mental health disorder.
-Mental health professionals and addiction specialists are well-aware that affected individuals commonly have worse outcomes than their counterparts only dealing with substance use disorder or only dealing with a separate mental health issue.
-In a study published in 2014 in the journal Advances in Dual Diagnosis, a team of Norwegian and American researchers used a review of previously completed studies to identify the factors that commonly help or hinder successful recovery in people who suffer from co-occurring disorders.
+People with a dual diagnosis suffer from both substance use disorder and a mental health disorder at the same time.
+Mental health professionals and addiction specialists are well-aware that these individuals often have worse outcomes than those who only deal with one issue.
+A team of Norwegian and American researchers identified the factors that commonly help or hinder successful recovery in people who suffer from co-occurring disorders.
 Read on to learn about the findings of the study so you can learn about what helps and what hinders recovery from a dual diagnosis.
-What Hinders Recovery From a Dual Diagnosis Roughly one-third of all U.S. adults with a non-substance-based mental health diagnosis are also engaged in a pattern of substance abuse, according to figures compiled by the National Alliance on Mental Illness.
-Among people affected by major depression, schizophrenia and other severe mental health issues, the rate of substance abuse increases to about 50 percent for people who suffer from severe mental health issues.
+What Hinders Recovery From a Dual Diagnosis Roughly one-third of all U.S. adults with a non-substance-based mental health diagnosis also have a pattern of substance abuse.
+The rate of substance abuse increases to about 50 percent for people who suffer from severe mental health issues.
 The same findings hold true in reverse.
-At least a third of U.S. adults affected by alcohol abuse qualify for an independent mental health diagnosis, while over 50 percent of adults affected by drug abuse also qualify for such a diagnosis.
-Some people affected by mental illness eventually develop serious problems with drugs or alcohol; conversely, some people affected by serious problems with drugs or alcohol eventually develop an independently diagnosable mental illness.
-Experts in mental health and addiction refer to dual diagnosis as a comorbid condition.
-This means that there is an additive effect between diagnosable substance problems and mental illness that worsens the impact on affected individuals.
-Specific issues found in cases of dual diagnosis include a reduced tendency to seek and receive proper medical care, a reduced tendency to participate actively in available treatment programs and a reduced level of responsiveness to some of the medications commonly used to help people dealing with serious mental illness.
-Dual Diagnosis Recovery Despite the comorbid nature of substance use disorder and other mental health problems, doctors have fairly effective ways of supporting a recovery from a dual diagnosis.
-Since substance use can significantly degrade the effectiveness of mental illness treatment, the recovery process frequently begins with substance detoxification and treatments aimed at promoting a stable state of drug or alcohol abstinence.
-Depending on the substance involved, the appropriate treatment may include medication, some form of behavioral therapy or psychotherapy, or a combination of medication and behavioral therapy\/psychotherapy.
-Even when substance use is an ongoing problem, doctors can often find treatment approaches that provide at least some relief for their dual diagnosis patients.
-Dual diagnosis treatment can take place in a range of settings, including inpatient programs or residential facilities, outpatient programs and mutual self-help groups.
-Factors that help determine the appropriate venue for treatment include the severity of the substance problems involved, the severity of the separate mental illness involved and the ability or willingness of the individual to participate actively in the recovery process.
+At least a third of U.S. adults who suffer from alcohol abuse suffer from a mental health issue.
+Over 50 percent of adults who are affected by drug abuse also qualify for mental health diagnosis.
+Some people who are affected by a mental illness develop serious problems with drugs or alcohol.
+Additionally, some people who are affected by drug or alcohol addiction eventually develop a mental illness.
+Dual diagnosis is a comorbid condition.
+This means that there is a strong relationship between substance abuse problems and mental illness.
+In turn, this worsens the impact on affected individuals.
+Additionally, researchers found that people who suffer from co-occurring disorders are less likely to receive proper medical care.
+They are also less likely to participate actively in available treatment programs and are less likely to respond to medication.
+Dual Diagnosis Recovery Doctors have found ways to help people recover from multiple disorders through dual diagnosis.
+Substance use can significantly decrease the effectiveness of mental illness treatment.
+Therefore, the recovery process frequently begins with substance detoxification and treatments that promote drug or alcohol abstinence.
+The appropriate treatment may include a variety of methods.
+This could include medication, behavioral therapy or psychotherapy, or a combination of the two.
+Even when substance use is an ongoing problem, doctors can often find treatment approaches that provide some relief for their dual diagnosis patients.
+Dual diagnosis treatment can take place in a range of settings, including inpatient programs or residential facilities, outpatient programs, and mutual self-help groups.
+There are many factors that can help determine the right place for you to get treatment.
+These include the severity of the substance problems involved, the severity of the separate mental illness involved, and the ability or willingness of the individual to participate actively in the recovery process.
 What Helps and Hinders Dual-Diagnosis Recovery?
-In the study published in Advances in Dual Diagnosis, researchers from Yale University and Norway\u2019s Buskerud and Vestfold University College used information gathered from previous American and European research efforts to analyze the factors that can either facilitate recovery from a dual diagnosis or hinder such a recovery.
-These researchers undertook their review and analysis, in part, because much of the existing body of evidence focuses on either substance problems or separately diagnosable mental illnesses rather than addressing the unique issues of dual diagnosis.
-They also undertook their work out of a desire to improve the level of available knowledge regarding effective dual diagnosis treatment.
-After completing their review and analysis, the researchers concluded that three main factors make successful dual diagnosis recovery more likely to occur: an emphasis on treatment goals that contribute to the establishment of a fulfilling daily routine, a treatment outlook that emphasizes recovering individuals\u2019 strengths rather than their weaknesses and a treatment approach that stresses the importance of reconnecting socially with others and forming beneficial support networks.
-Conversely, two factors substantially decrease the likelihood of a successful dual diagnosis recovery: a treatment approach that fails to take individual patient differences into account and a larger system of treatment that addresses substance problems and other diagnosable mental health issues in an overly complicated, non-integrated manner How The Ranch TN Can Help Recovery From Dual Diagnosis If you want to learn more about how dual diagnosis treatment can help you overcome addiction, contact The Ranch TN at for more information about our programs.
+Researchers analyzed the factors that can either help or hinder recovery when using a dual diagnosis treatment.
+Much of the evidence focused on either substance problems or separately diagnosable mental illnesses rather than addressing the unique issues of dual diagnosis.
+Researchers also wanted to improve the level of knowledge of effective dual diagnosis treatment to the public.
+After completing their review and analysis, the researchers concluded that three main factors that helped recovery: \tAn emphasis on treatment goals that contribute to establishing a fulfilling daily routine \tA treatment outlook that emphasizes recovering individuals\u2019 strengths rather than their weaknesses \tA treatment approach that stresses the importance of reconnecting socially with others and forming beneficial support networks Conversely, two factors significantly hindered recovery: \tA treatment approach that fails to take individual patient differences into account \tA larger system of treatment that addresses substance problems and other diagnosable mental health issues in an overly complicated, non-integrated manner How The Ranch TN Can Help Recovery From Dual Diagnosis If you want to learn more about how dual diagnosis treatment can help you overcome addiction, contact The Ranch TN at for more information about our programs.